B.G 2.17

 [किं (kiṁ) - what; बहुना (bahunā) - much; यत् (yat) - which; देशतः (deśataḥ) - by location; अनन्तं (anantaṁ) - endless; तत् (tat) - that; नित्यम् (nityam) - eternal; एव (eva) - indeed; वेदात् (vedāt) - from the Vedas; अन्यत् (anyat) - other; अपि (api) - also; इति (iti) - thus; आह (āha) - said; अविनाशी (avināśī) - indestructible; न (na) - not; अपि (api) - also; शापादिना (śāpādinā) - by curse, etc.; विनाश (vināśa) - destruction; इति (iti) - thus; आह (āha) - said; विनाशम् (vināśam) - destruction; अव्ययम् (avyayam) - unchanging; च (ca) - and; तत् (tat) - that;]

 What are those others (without destruction)?
-Those that are not bound by space, that are everlasting like Vedas, are indicated by the word 'avinashina'.
+Those that are not bound by space, that are everlasting like the Vedas, are indicated by the word 'avinashina'.
 Their destruction through instrumentality is denied by using the word 'vinasham', i.e. destruction.
-The word 'avyaya', i.e. imperishable, is used to address such principles.
+The word 'avyaya', i.e. unchanging, is used to address such principles.

 Gīta Tātparya 2.17

 Destruction is of four types: destruction of the body, possession of misery, incompleteness, and non-being.
 Though other principles are imperishable in some dimensions, only the Lord is imperishable in all four dimensions.
+The space, time and qualities are the different dimensions.
+On all these dimensions, Lord Hari alone is complete with all auspicious qualities.
 The word 'tu' is used to qualify this speciality of the Lord.

 yadyapi nityatvaṁ jīvasyāpyasti । tathāpi sarvaprakāreṇāvināśitvaṁ viṣṇoreveti tuśabdaḥ ।